necrobits/grenzy-sdk-go/README.md

-# GriffinID SDK for Golang
+# GrenzyID SDK for Golang

-You can use the SDK to integrate your Golang application with GriffinID, using the PKCE flow.
+You can use the SDK to integrate your Golang application with GrenzyID, using the PKCE flow.

-The SDK can be used independently, or you can integrate it with your favorite web framework using the `griffinsp` package.
+The SDK can be used independently, or you can integrate it with your favorite web framework using the `grenzysp` package.

 Currently support OpenID Connect (OIDC) only.